bioidiap/bob.bio.base/doc/vanilla_biometrics_intro.rst

 Running a biometric experiment with Vanilla Biometrics
 ------------------------------------------------------

-A ``bob bio pipelines vanilla-biometrics`` command is available to run Vanilla Biometrics experiments from the shell.
+A ``bob bio pipelines vanilla`` command is available to run Vanilla Biometrics experiments from the shell.
 Its options can be listed with::

-$ bob bio pipelines vanilla-biometrics --help
+$ bob bio pipelines vanilla --help

 The command accepts a pipeline and a database to run the experiment.